Emily A. Beam

 My research interests are in labor and development economics, with a particular focus on employment and education policy, migration, fertility and marriage, and the role of incomplete information and behavioral biases on individual decision-making.
 I am currently conducting impact evaluations of summer employment and teacher placement programs in the Philippines, as well as field experiments on the relative returns to education and experience among young job-seekers.

-Curriculum Vitae (July 2016)
+Curriculum Vitae (January 2019)

 Work in Progress: